 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Now, double down on this scenario for seniors who are suffering from a specific type of hernia.
 Hiatal hernias are most often found in people in their 70s and 80s.
-Many are treated with medication.
-But, in the tougher cases, doctors recommend surgery.
+Many are treated with medication but, in the tougher cases, doctors recommend surgery.

-But more serious hiatal hernias, also known as paraesophageal hernias, become larger over time and the stomach starts to rise farther into the chest.
-This sometimes causes significant chest pain after eating.
-It can even cause weight loss and bleeding.
+More serious hiatal hernias, also known as paraesophageal hernias, become larger over time and the stomach starts to rise farther into the chest.
+This sometimes causes significant chest pain after eating and can even cause weight loss and bleeding.

 So why is that first surgery so important?

 An unsuccessful surgery is frustrating for the surgeon, but even more so for the patient because of the resulting poor quality of life.
-The symptoms bothering you in the first place return.
+Plus, the symptoms bothering you in the first place can return.
 Risks associated with remedial surgery include recurrent heartburn, difficulty with swallowing, increased bowel symptoms and nerve damage.

-Working with an experienced surgeon is best for any hernia patient.
-But surgeries for recurrent hernias – especially in older patients – are even more complex and challenging.
+“Working with an experienced surgeon is best for any hernia patient, but surgeries for recurrent hernias, especially in older patients, are even more complex and challenging,” says Dr. Rosen.

-Advances in minimally invasive surgery mean that, for many patients, hernia surgery is no longer a major operation that puts you in the hospital for a week to 10 days.
-Patients now typically go home within a couple of days, Dr. Rosen says.
+“Advances in minimally invasive surgery mean that, for many patients, hernia surgery is no longer a major operation that puts you in the hospital for a week to 10 days,” says Dr. Rosen.
+“Patients now typically go home within a couple of days.”

+In most patients, the cause of a hernia is not known but an injury, straining or weakness in the area may contribute.
 Two other types of hernias can impact the elderly but are no more likely to occur later in life than at a younger age.

-Inguinal hernias, which occur in the groin, are more common in men.
-They are typically associated with heavy lifting, constipation, and prostate issues that cause urination difficulty or increases in abdominal pressure.
+These hernias occur in the groin and are more common in men.
+They are typically associated with heavy lifting, constipation and prostate issues that cause urination difficulty or increases in abdominal pressure.

-Sometimes doctors perform these surgeries laparoscopically and sometimes they reconstruct the entire abdominal wall.
-The latter provides two advantages, Dr. Rosen says.
+“Sometimes doctors perform these surgeries laparoscopically and sometimes they reconstruct the entire abdominal wall.
+The latter provides two advantages,” says Dr. Rosen.
 “It improves your functional outcome because you get your core muscles back, plus it improves the cosmetics because you end up with a flatter abdomen.”